ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 end

 api_instance = OpenapiClient::RecipesApi.new
+instructions = 'instructions_example' # String | The recipe's instructions.
 opts = {
-  content_type: 'application/x-www-form-urlencoded', # String | The content type.
-  accept: 'application/json' # String | Accept header.
+  view: 'grid', # String | How to visualize the ingredients, either 'grid' or 'list'.
+  default_css: true, # Boolean | Whether the default CSS should be added to the response.
+  show_backlink: true # Boolean | Whether to show a backlink to spoonacular.
+If set false, this call counts against your quota.
 }

 begin
   # Equipment Widget
-  result = api_instance.visualize_equipment(opts)
+  result = api_instance.visualize_equipment(instructions, opts)
   p result
 rescue OpenapiClient::ApiError => e
   puts "Error when calling RecipesApi->visualize_equipment: #{e}"